England 2 7 Spain | 1 ties

 England offers a classic pastoral landscape of rolling green hills, ancient woodlands, and dramatic coastlines.
 Its National Parks, like the Lake District, provide stunning scenery for hiking, boating, and exploring quaint villages.
 The Peak District is another popular area for walking and cycling.
 The Jurassic Coast in the southwest offers geological wonders and fossil hunting opportunities.
 While beautiful, many of these areas can be quite crowded, especially during peak season, and the weather can quickly change, limiting outdoor activity.
 Activities like hiking in the Yorkshire Dales offer a serene experience but require appropriate gear.

-Spain boasts an incredible range of natural environments.
+Spain has an incredible range of natural environments.
 From the rugged peaks of the Pyrenees and Picos de Europa for serious hiking and skiing, to the extensive golden beaches of the Mediterranean and Atlantic coasts for swimming and sunbathing.
 Andalusia features semi-arid deserts, while the Canary Islands offer a unique volcanic landscape and year-round outdoor sports like surfing and hiking.
 National parks like Doñana (a major wetland reserve) and Sierra Nevada offer diverse ecosystems and activities.
 The sheer variety, scale, and generally more favorable weather for outdoor pursuits give Spain an edge.
 Spain provides a far greater diversity of landscapes and outdoor activities, from mountains to beaches.

 tabiji verdict: